runemalm/OpenDDD.NET/README.md

 }
 ```

-### Documentation:
+### Documentation

-Documentation is coming in the release of v1.0.0-rc.1.
+Documentation will be provided in this README and also at readthedocs.org by the time this framework has reached the release candidate stage.
+The final documentation will provide both a quick get started guide as well as an in-depth advanced concepts content.

 ### Semantic versioning

 We have chosen the SemVer2.0 policy for versioning of the http api through the primary http adapters.

-In SemVer2.0, backwards *compatible* changes increments the patch- and minor versions, whereas backwards *incompatible* changes increments the major version.
+In SemVer2.0, *backwards compatible* changes increments the patch- and minor versions, whereas *backwards incompatible* changes increments the major version.

 See the table below for examples of when to increment which version.